Best chicken coop ventilation: 7 strategies that actually work

 Can I add ventilation to a prefab coop after the fact?

 Yes, and it's a common retrofit.
 The two highest-impact additions are an eyebrow vent or gable-end vent for the high outlet, and hardware-cloth-covered cutouts at the floor line for the low intake.
 Cover everything with ΒΌ-inch hardware cloth (not chicken wire) for predator exclusion.
-Most prefab coops ship dramatically under-vented β measure the existing vent area, compare against the 1:10 baseline, and add openings until you hit the calculated sq-ft target.
+Most prefab coops ship deeply under-vented β measure the existing vent area, compare against the 1:10 baseline, and add openings until you hit the calculated sq-ft target.
 Adding too much is recoverable; running the flock under-vented isn't.

 Related